-Total Estimated Program Cost\ \$21,550
+Total Estimated Program Cost \$22,300

-\Tuition and fees are subject to annual adjustment
+Tuition and fees are subject to annual adjustment.

-Requirements for the Master of Arts in Educational Leadership
+Requirements for the Master of Education

-The online Master of Arts in Educational Leadership (MAEL) is designed to develop leaders ready to meet the challenges of creating highly-effective learning communities.
-Mount Union MAEL graduates will be equipped with the skills and knowledge to promote meaningful change within local, national and global environments.
-Mount Union's MAEL program has the flexibility, convenience, and quality that allows professional educators to develop as leaders.
-The Master of Arts in Educational Leadership engages candidates in a transformational process of systematic problem solving and data-driven decision-making.
+The online Master of Education (M.Ed.) program is designed to develop leaders ready to meet the challenges of creating highly-effective learning communities.
+Mount Union M.Ed. graduates will be equipped with the skills and knowledge to promote meaningful change within local, national and global environments.
+Mount Union's M.Ed. program has the flexibility, convenience, and quality that allows professional educators to develop as leaders.
+The Master of Education program engages candidates in a transformational process of systematic problem solving and data-driven decision-making.
 The primary aim is to prepare candidates to meet the challenges of leading schools, organizations, communities, and people.